What Were English Bulldogs Bred For?

 Yeast infections are especially common in warm, humid environments.
 The infections happen when the yeast reproduces uncontrollably, overpopulating and threatening the regions in which it normally resides.
 Normally this will occur whenever your pet’s immune system becomes compromised or powerful immunosuppressive drugs are used.

-Intense itchiness, skin irritation and inflammation.
-Around ears, between the paw pads and digits, and on the nasal folds, rectal region, armpits, and neck.
+The symptoms usually are intense itchiness, skin irritation and inflammation around dogs ears, between the paw pads and digits, and on the nasal folds, rectal region, armpits, and neck.
 Skin redness, sores, and sticky discharge tend to be secondary to yeast contamination.
-Greasy coat and/or baldness are also often seen, in addition to rancid, rancid skin.
+In addition to rancid skin, greasy coat and/or baldness are also often seen.
 When occurring around ears, yeast infections can lead to yellow green color with the musty smelling release.

 English Bulldog Skin Problems